hartwork/audio_pump_demo/README.md

 # Audio pump demo (for both PulseAudio and SDL 2)

-This repository demos pumping audio from the default input device to the default output device in C99.
+This repository demos pumping audio from the default input device (e.g. a microphone) to the default output device (e.g. headphones/speakers) in C99.
+In other words: this demo records audio, and it plays back audio.

-There are three versions:
+There are three editions:

 - one for [SDL 2](https://wiki.libsdl.org/SDL2/FrontPage) —
   [`sdl2_audio_pump_demo.c`](https://github.com/hartwork/audio_pump_demo/blob/master/sdl2_audio_pump_demo.c),